IBM/WCA-AnsibleLightspeed-L3/docs/evaluation.md

         <a href="https://learn.ibm.com/mod/subcourse/view.php?id=284786" target="_blank">https://learn.ibm.com/mod/subcourse/view.php?id=284786</a>

-The skills evaluation quiz consists of multiple choice questions, with four possible responses (and only one correct answer) for each question.
+The skills evaluation quiz **only applies to business partners** – IBMers must record a <a href="https://ibm.github.io/WCA-AnsibleLightspeed-L3/evaluation/#ibmer-stand-deliver-assessment" target="_blank">Stand & Deliver</a>.
+The quiz consists of multiple choice questions, with four possible responses (and only one correct answer) for each question.
 The quiz questions will ask you about on-screen text or descriptions that come up as you work through the lab guide.
 Participants must pass the quiz with a grade of 80% or higher.

 Answers to the quiz can only be determined by carefully following the instructions of the hands-on lab.
 Sections of the lab marked as `OPTIONAL` will **not** be tested on as part of the quiz.

 ---

-#
-# Next steps
+## **iv.
+Next steps**

 In the following section, you will prepare your hands-on lab environment with the necessary services and configurations.